daxgames/dotfiles/README.md

 ## What is (this fork's version of) YADR?

-This is the Maximus fork of the great work done by:
+This is the Dax Games fork of the great work done by:

 - Yan (@skwp), [Yadr - skwp](https://github.com/skwp/dotfiles)
 - Luiz (@lfilho), [Yadr - lfilho](https://github.com/lfilho/dotfiles)